grundstein/gas/README.md

 #### api

-serves a magic api from a pregenerated magic api bundle.
+serves a magic api from a magic api dir.

 #### installation